LenchenL/documentation/UniGuide/UniGuide.md

 - Okta developer account (see below how to set it up)

 ## Okta configuration
+>Note: Skip this step and move directly to project deployment steps if you are not going to set up a new Okta account or configure an existing one.

 In this section you will configue authorization presets in Okta web interface.
 Configuring Okta in advance will allow you to use designated ports in further setup.

 ### Requirements
--Okta account
+- Okta account

 ### Sign Up for Okta
-This step is optional and needed only if you are going to set up a new Okta account.

 You’ll need a free Okta developer organization to get started.
 Current TriMedX Okta developer organization: https://trimedx.oktapreview.com
 Ask your system engeneer for credentials.